““Leaders inspire accountability through their ability to accept responsibility before they place blame.–Courtney Lynch

 1. A Marketing campaign launch

-Imagine you’re part of a marketing team that’s about to launch a new campaign.
+Imagine you’re part of a marketing department that’s about to launch a new campaign.
 The responsibility for creating the campaign’s visuals is assigned to the graphic designer, while the copywriter is tasked with crafting persuasive copy.

 Each team member has a specific role to play, and they’re responsible for delivering their part of the project.
+Leaders should encourage team members to take ownership of their tasks, promoting accountability and improving overall performance.

 On the other hand, the marketing manager is accountable for the campaign’s success or failure.
 They oversee the entire process, ensuring that everything runs smoothly and that the final product achieves its goals.
 The manager bears the ultimate responsibility, even if they didn’t personally create the visuals or write the copy.